pmlab/pmlab-lite/README.md

 ```

 ### Testing
-In the test folder involved parties can _create test files_ and also _run the test files_.
+In the test folder involved parties can _create test files_ and _run the test files_.

 Create test-files in the test-directory following the naming convention: *test_\*.py*
 ```sh